LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links-1.md

       ### Versions

-      We have two main versions of links; primary and secondary.
+      We have two versions of links; primary and regular.
+However, headings can also be links (especially on [cards](../../page-content/card)) - this use case is described under [Headings in
+      Typography.](../../typography/headings)

       #### Primary links